ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

 2. Get familiar with {{< newTab Ktor "https://ktor.io" >}} first.
 {{< /hint >}}

-Create three modules of which all could be multiplatform, and configure them as below in `build.gradle.kts`.
+Create three modules of which all could be multiplatform, configure them as below in `build.gradle.kts`, and implement them in `server` and each `client`.
 Your confusion would be cleared in the next video.

 {{< tabs setup >}}
 {{< tab shared >}}